X-ray magnetic circular dichroism and resonant inelastic X-ray scattering explained: role of many-body correlation and valence fluctuations: Results

-The two-peak structures for $r=1, s = 0$ is a reflection of the electronic structures [see supplementary materials], where the large and small peak corresponds to the unoccupied Mn-$3d$ bands at around 2 and 4 eV, respectively.
+The two-peak structures for $r=1, s = 0$ is a reflection of the electronic structures, where the large and small peak corresponds to the unoccupied Mn-$3d$ bands at around 1 and 3 eV, respectively (see Supplementary Note 2).
 The former is the mixture of the $t_{2g}$ and $e_g$, but the latter is mainly of the $e_g$ character.
-Here, we note that the conventional sum-rule analysis, which separately treats $L_2$- and $L_3$-edge with \emph{circa} one-body picture, remains valid regardless of the CT effect as long as the many-body CVEC are absent.
+Note that the conventional sum-rule analysis, which separately treats $L_2$- and $L_3$-edge with \emph{circa} one-body picture, remains valid regardless of the CT effect as long as the many-body CVEC are absent.

-Now we explore the behaviors of XMCD spectra upon the inclusion of the CVEC.
+Now we discuss XMCD spectra.
+Before the microscopic PED analysis with CVEC ($s=1$), we explore the behaviors of the XMCD first upon the inclusion of the CVEC, displayed in Fig.~\ref{Fig_mcd_th} (e) and (f).
 Most importantly, the response of the $L_3$- and $L_2$-edge XMCD spectra are totally different upon the CVEC effect.
 As $s$ is increased from $0$ to $1$, in the $L_2$-edge sector, the positive two-peak structures remain robust despite the changes in the weight, which is transferred from the lower to upper peak.
 However, in the $L_3$ sector, the inclusion of CVEC dramatically alters the overall shape of the spectra.
-Positive spectra emerge in the upper parts of the $L_3$ edge, eventually evolving into the positive peak in the $L_3$ edge, which corresponds to the XMCD peak at around 644.6 eV in the experiments.
-The two negative peaks rearrange into one negative peak with subpeak structures.
-Now, the XMCD spectra \emph{cannot} be simply interpreted as the dipole transition between occupied core and unoccupied valence electronic bands, and the conventional analysis on the XMCD sign, hence the sum-rule, is no longer valid in the presence of the CVEC.
-The full inclusion of CT and CVEC is needed to simulate the experimental XMCD spectra (Fig.~\ref{Fig_mcd_th}(b)).
+Positive spectra emerge in the higher energy sector of the $L_3$ edge for both dichroism, eventually evolving into the positive peak in the $L_3$ edge, which corresponds to the XMCD peak at around 644.6 eV in the experiments (See Fig.~\ref{Fig1}(a)).
+Also, the two negative peaks rearrange into one large negative peak with subpeak structures.
+Once CVEC is included, the XMCD spectra \emph{cannot} be simply interpreted as the dipole transition between occupied core and unoccupied valence electronic bands, and the conventional analysis on the XMCD sign, hence the sum-rule, is no longer valid.
+As we have individually analyzed, eventually, one need to fully include the CT and CVEC as well as JT distortion for the proper simulation the experimental XMCD spectra (Fig.~\ref{Fig_mcd_th}(b)).